-Our impulsive crave of the waves brought our imagination to the islands of Quezon province.
+Our impulsive craving for the waves brought our imagination to the islands of Padre Burgos, Quezon province.
 I knew nothing about the place.
-She told me about the one of the islands there but that was only what she knew.
+She told me about one of the islands there but that was only what she knew.
 She’d never been there too.

 Table of Contents